 Understanding Self-Harm and Suicidal Thoughts in Teens

-To better understand how DBT helps teens with self-harm and suicidal thoughts, it is crucial to know what exactly we mean by self-harm behaviors and suicidal thoughts.
-What causes them?
-What are the warning signs?
+To better understand how DBT for teens helps with self-harm and suicidal thoughts, it is crucial to know what exactly we mean by self-harm behaviors and suicidal thoughts.

-Suicidal thoughts and suicide ideation refer to teenagers’ mental illness, which has thoughts and fantasies about ending their lives.
+Suicidal thoughts and suicide ideation refer to an individual’s thoughts and fantasies about ending their lives.
 Young people with suicidal behavior think of suicide as a potential solution to many of their problems.

 What is Dialectical Behavior Therapy (DBT)?